jaks6/LangDist/Readme.md

+A simple-to-use lexical analysis tool for students, researchers and interested persons to concurrently analyze and visualize the lexical similarity of multiple entities such as languages, implemented using R and Shiny.

 #Introduction
 The goal of this project was to explore the similarity of different languages based on lexical distances and visualize the results in a meaningful way.
 We further developed a web application and deployed it using the web application framework "Shiny" by Rstudio.
 The web app is available under: http://kodu.ut.ee/~jaks/langdist